sixty-nine/LiipRasterizeBundle/README.md

 ## Installation

-Installation depends on how your project is setup:
+**This bundle depends on the LiipImagineBundle.**

+Please refer to the [install instructions](https://github.com/liip/LiipImagineBundle/blob/master/README.md) of LiipImagineBundle to install it.

 ### Step 1: Installation